 - 36.1.
 A pilot scheme will be implemented and trailed for winter 2019 / 2020, for members of the public to apply.
-The scheme in essence will provide training, grit, and the council's liability insurance will provide insurance cover for those trained and working appropriately.
-Work with the council's insurance team, learning from other authorities whom deliver similar schemes will be on going, for example Devon County Council. - 36.2.
-A working group of officers form Highways, Insurance, communications will be developed with a time line of the scheme being piloted for next year's winter service, and then subject to feedback opening access to this scheme.
+The scheme, in essence will provide training, grit, and the Council's liability insurance will provide insurance cover for those trained and working appropriately.
+Work with the council's insurance team and learning from other authorities who deliver similar schemes will be on going, for example Devon County Council. - 36.2.
+This scheme will need to be supported by a thorough risk assessment and safe systems of work including any arrangements for supervision - 36.3.
+A working group of officers from Highways, Insurance and Communications will be developed with a time line of the scheme being piloted for next year's winter service, and then subject to feedback opening access to this scheme.

-WINTER SERVICE RISK ASSESSMENT SHEET
+Appendix 1 WINTER SERVICE RISK ASSESSMENT SHEET

 Risk Description (A) Risk Impact (B) Risk Rating (A x B)

 Low (Acceptable) Medium (Moderate) High (Substantial)

 Score 1 2 3

 Maximum gradient <1.20 1.4-1.20 >1.4 1 2 3

 "Wet" areas on route 0-10% 11-30% >30% 1 2 3

 Suitable treated alternative route Within 1mls 1 - 3mls Greater 3mls 1 2 3

 Public transport route None > 3 a week Daily 0 1 2

 School bus route No Yes 0 1

 Main access to community > 100 No Yes 0 1

 Traffic flow 2 way >1500 500-1500 <500 3 2 1

 Adjoining HA salted network No Yes 0 1

-Hierarchy Secondary Link road 2 1
+Hierarchy Secondary Link road 2

 Access to major employer Yes No 1 0

 Access to school Yes No 1 0

-1 1 Total Ris k Rating =
+Total Risk Rating =